 - Increased risk of stroke

 How Can I Tell if I Have too Much Visceral Fat?

 The only way to determine how much visceral fat you are storing is to have an MRI scan.
-However, this is an expensive procedure and not routinely used for this purpose.
+However, this is an expensive procedure that is not common for this purpose.
 The usual method of diagnosis is to take waistline measurements; however, this is not particularly accurate.
-About 10% of your body fat visceral fat so, if you are carrying too much fat overall, you are likely to have higher than safe amounts of visceral fat as well.
+About 10% of your body fat is visceral fat so, if you are carrying too much fat overall, you are likely to have higher than safe amounts of visceral fat as well.

-Women with a waistline over 35 inches and men over 40 inches are generally carrying excess visceral fat.
+Women with a waistline over 35 inches and men over 40 inches generally carry excess visceral fat.
 Notably, if you're of Asian descent, visceral fat measurement drops to 31.5 inches for women and 35.5 inches for men.

 Why Does the Body Store Fat Around Organs?

 No one really knows why your body stores visceral fat, but apart from eating too much and not getting sufficient exercise, scientists have connected stress and the stress hormone cortisol.
 Repeated elevation of cortisol can lead to weight gain via visceral fat storage.
 Cortisol can mobilize triglycerides (unused fat from what you eat) from fat storage and relocate them to visceral fat.
 Cortisol also aids adipocytes' development into mature fat cells stored all over the body.